UNHM Special Topics (UMST)

 UMST 531 - Engaging in the Community: Learning through Service

 Students provide service to the community while engaging in meaningful experiences that build upon their skills and interests and help develop an awareness of civic issues and community needs.
 The primary purpose of the course is to work in the community to meet a community need.
 Student critically reflect on their experiences in a bi-weekly seminar through in-class discussions, readings, and journaling.
-Course may be repeated for a total of 8 credits.
+Cr/F.

 UMST 581 - Exploring Your Career Options